acouderc/toys/workerify/README.md

 While this is better, using workerify isn't as simple to use as the original function.
 Can we improve upon it ?

-## Step 5: Considerations on function, changing the return type
+## [Step 5](https://github.com/acouderc/toys/tree/steps/5) : Considerations on function, changing the return type

 We test a "limit" of Proxies in the step 5, and change the return type of workerify.